 Remember your loved one with the Lincolnshire Rural Charities

-LRSN has teamed up with the Lincolnshire Agricultural Society and the Lincolnshire Rural & Agricultural Chaplaincy to host a campaign remembering those in Lincolnshire’s agricultural and horticultural communities that are no longer with us.
+LRSN has teamed up with the Lincolnshire Agricultural Society and the Lincolnshire Rural & Agricultural Chaplaincy to host a campaign remembering those in Lincolnshire’s agricultural and horticultural communities who are no longer with us.
 The aim is to create a field of corn at the Lincolnshire Show made up of individually crafted ears of corn made by talented Lincolnshire blacksmith Cameron Huggins.

-Purchase your ear of corn and remember your loved one while supporting the rural charities in Lincolnshire, following the display at the Lincolnshire Show your ear of corn can be collected and displayed proudly in your own garden.
+Purchase your ear of corn and remember your loved one while supporting the rural charities in Lincolnshire, following the display at the Lincolnshire Show, your ear of corn can be collected and displayed proudly in your own garden.

 Click here to purchase an ear of corn in memory of your loved one, friend or family member.
+(Please be aware that there is an optional donation amount to blackbaud on the payment page, this can be reduced to zero.
+This optional amount does not support the charities.)

 Blowing in the breeze.
 Heads bowing as you walk by.
 Remember that your loved one, is always close by.